 Over the past few decades there was an increase in noise officers in enforcement roles; this was largely due to the increase in the profile of noise as a social problem and increase in noise complaints to local authorities.
 The early adoption of the Noise Act by some authorities (which, at the time, required the provision of a 24 hour response service) brought about further increases in staffing at that time.
 However, in recent years, services have started to reduce staff numbers as a response to public spending cuts.
-This could, perhaps, involve reducing salaries by eliminating the need for professionally qualified or highly skilled personell.
+This could, perhaps, involve reducing salaries by eliminating the need for professionally qualified or highly skilled personnel.

 It is not uncommon for local authorities to use officers without professional status to assess routine neighbour noise issues; the situation in some local authorities has become the norm and is well established.
 Often they will investigate cases alongside, or under the supervision of, an Environmental Health Officer.
-In other cases they may have a lesser or greater degree of autonomy over enforcment activity.
+In other cases they may have a lesser or greater degree of autonomy over enforcement activity.

 Schemes of delegation are maintained under the Local Government Act and are usually administered at Director or Service Manager level and specific functions, such as the service of abatement notices under the Environmental Protection Act 1990, are delegated down at officer level.
 They allow a local authority to authorise any officer to enforce the provisions of the Environmental Protection Act 1990, regardless of qualification or experience.